sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 Forwarding of company-confidential business emails, and documents to personal external email addresses.

-Note: DVELP may retrieve messages from archives and servers without prior notice if DVELP has sufficient reason to do so.
+Note: DVELP may retrieve messages from archives and servers without prior notice.
 If deemed necessary, an investigation will be conducted with the knowledge and approval of the Information Security Officer and the CEO.

 ### Unacceptable Use of Utility Programs